League of Coloured Peoples: The beginning

 Also present at the inaugural meeting was Stella Thomas, who would go on to become the first woman magistrate in West Africa.

 Other prominent members included C. L. R. James, Jomo Kenyatta and Una Marson.
+Kamal Chunchie was vice-president between 1935 and 1937.

 Aims

 At the inaugural meeting, the League of Coloured Peoples established four main aims, printed in each issue of The Keys: